-Trump on Comey firing: 'They will be thanking me'
+Trump says he fired Comey because he wasn't 'doing a good job'

 - Senior White House officials appeared to have badly misjudged the impact of Trump's sudden move

+Trump also spoke about Syria during his Oval Office comments: "We're talking about Syria and I think we're going to do very well with respect to Syria.
+I think things are happening that are really, really, really positive.
+We're going to stop the killing and the death."

+Shortly before Trump's comments became public, Vice President Mike Pence praised the Comey firing on Capitol Hill, telling reporters it was the "right move at the right time" and reiterating the administration's position that there is "no evidence of collusion between our campaign and any Russian officials."

-Washington (CNN)President Donald Trump defended his abrupt decision to fire FBI Director James Comey, saying on Wednesday his decision will be seen in a better light after the furious controversy dies down.
+Trump also tweeted several times about the Comey firing Wednesday morning, saying the move will be seen in a better light after the furious controversy dies down.

 At one point in a series of tweets, Trump said his dismissal of Comey -- who came under withering criticism from both Democrats and Republicans for his handling of the Hillary Clinton email investigation -- would be validated after "things calm down."